bortega90/liveProject/README.md

 <h3>Collapse Accordion Menu</h3>
 I adeptly harnessed the power of Bootstrap to engineer an accordion menu, distinguished by its seamless functionality that elegantly collapses and expands with fluidity.
 Leveraging Bootstrap's robust framework, I orchestrated a user-centric design that seamlessly harmonizes intuitive navigation with a visually captivating interface, enhancing the overall user experience.

 <h3>Sorting</h3>
-I used JavaScript to sort through inventory based on items that are damaged or not, a-z/z-a, and back to original state where newest entries are top of table.
+I employed JavaScript with finesse to implement a sophisticated inventory sorting mechanism, facilitating seamless categorization based on item condition, alphabetical order (both ascending and descending), and chronological arrangement.
+Through meticulous scripting, I ensured a fluid user experience, enabling effortless navigation and organization of inventory data.
+This dynamic functionality empowers users to effortlessly toggle between sorting criteria, optimizing efficiency and enhancing usability within the inventory management system.

 <h3>Authorized Pages</h3>
 In order to ensure secure and seamless management of inventory, I've implemented a robust authentication system.
 Users are required to sign in with credentials before making any changes to the inventory, whether it's creating a new item, editing an existing one, or deleting an item.
 Those who are not signed in are gracefully directed to a view page indicating unauthorized access.
 This was achieved by integrating a custom model inheriting the AuthorizedAttribute within the ASP.NET Framework.
 Subsequently, I've strategically placed the [HistoryManagerAuthorized] model atop the create, edit, and delete methods within the controller, ensuring adherence to stringent security protocols while maintaining a user-friendly experience